A Beginner's Guide to InterRailing

 Buying Your Ticket

-You can either buy a pass for a single country or purchase a 'global pass' that covers all of the above countries.
+You can either buy a pass for a single country or purchase a 'global pass' that covers all of the countries below.

 Before You Go